geosolutions-it/pyfulcrum/lib/README.md

  * `str` - plain string dump of basic object data, works with all resource types
  * `csv` - dumps payload keys as columns and values as rows, works with all resource types
- * `raw` - dumps raw payload for objects, works with all resource types
+ * `raw` - dumps raw Fulcrum payload for objects, works with all resource types
  * `json` - dumps basic data about objects, works with all resources.
 This is default format.
  * `geojson` - dumps payload data as properties, works with records only, will return records with points attached
  * `shapefile` - dumps payload data as properties, works with records only, will return records with points attached
  * `kml` - dumps payload data as properties, works with records only, will return records with points attached

+**Note**: Both `raw` and `json` formats are JSON, but the main difference is `raw` is an exact copy of payload received from Fulcrum API. `json` format contains data processed locally (for example richer values description, which contains field names/labels and urls to local storage).

 **Note**: Spatial formats (`geojson`, `shapefile`, `kml`) will work with records only.